Management Policies & Systems

 With approximately 60 members acting independently in Japan and overseas, the Company’s Corporate Auditing Division conducts internal audits of the Company from a fair and impartial standpoint.
 In addition, the division's activities are supported by auditors with extensive knowledge of their particular fields, assigned from relevant business units.

-2. Relationship with the divisions in charge of internal control
+2. Relationship with the Divisions in Charge of Internal Control

-In the Group, the corporate management divisions and corporate staff groups such as the Corporate Strategic Planning Division, the Corporate Accounting Division, the Corporate Legal & Compliance Division, and the Corporate Export Control Division inspect the establishment and operation of the internal control system and regulations, etc. under their scope of responsibility for internal control.
+In the Group, the corporate management divisions and corporate staff groups such as the Corporate Strategic Planning Division, the Corporate Accounting Division, the Corporate Legal & Licensing Division, and the Corporate Export Control Division inspect the establishment and operation of the internal control system and regulations, etc. under their scope of responsibility for internal control.
 In addition, each business division has its own compliance department, which reliably spreads companywide compliance policies and inspects the compliance status in each business division.

-3. Mutual relationship among internal audit, the audit by the Audit Committee, and accounting audit
+3. Mutual Relationship Among Internal Audit, the Audit by the Audit Committee, and Accounting Audit

 The Corporate Auditing Division reports the internal audit policies and internal audit results to the Audit Committee and exchanges opinions with the Audit Committee members on a regular basis.

-4. Activities to ensure the effectiveness of internal audits
+4. Activities to Ensure the Effectiveness of Internal Audits

 The Corporate Auditing Division prepares and sends an audit report to the head of the audited department after the internal audit is conducted, and instructs the head of the audited department to formulate improvement measures as necessary.
 In order to ensure the effectiveness of internal audits, the Corporate Auditing Division confirms the improvement measures developed by the audited department through the written responses submitted by the audited department, and conducts follow-up audits and evaluations to confirm the implementation progress as necessary.

-In addition, the Corporate Auditing Division prepares a report summarizing the internal audit for the first and second half of the year as a regular report, and reports it, via the Executive Officers in charge, to the Audit Committee, and the President & CEO twice a year.
+In addition, the Corporate Auditing Division prepares a report summarizing the internal audit for the first and second half of the year as a regular report, and reports it, via the Executive Officers (Associate) in charge, to the Audit Committee, and the President & CEO twice a year.

 Providing Directors with Appropriate Information at the Appropriate Time, and Conducting Reviews of the Board with Analyses and Evaluations